martinmarchese/mm-blog/_wips/the-evolving-role-of-the-software-engineer-in-ai-times.md

 I have a background in software engineer and tech consulting, having workd on those roles for a decade.
 But about 7 ago I shifted from the technical world to the software product management role.
 A couple of months ago I realized that my tech skills were rusty and I decided to catch up.
 My first thought was the old-school approach: dive into a new language, learn a hot framework.
 However, I came across the new reality…. being a software engineer today is way different as it was 7 years ago.

+Engineers may now be spending more time reviewing AI-generated code, defining problem requirements, or testing AI outputs.
+This is impacting the role since engineers who adapt can become higher-level thinkers—focusing on problem-solving, quality, security—rather than just writing code.

 Why spend countless hours learning syntax or copy-pasting boilerplate code when an AI agent can whip up decent code in seconds, as long as you know how to talk to it?
 That was when I realized,  It wasn't about catching up to the old game; it was about understanding the new game.